 9.3 Distribution

-All GALC personnel and contractors will have access to this GWMP via the project document control management system.
-The approved GWMP will be published on the GALC website within one week of being approved and be publicly available until the end of the Construction Period.
+All GLC personnel and contractors will have access to this GWMP via the project document control management system.
+The approved GWMP will be published on the GLC website within one week of being approved in accordance with MCoA B11.